 DUI Manslaughter Prosecutions under Florida Law

-Under Florida Statute § 316.193(3)(c)(3), DUI manslaughter under is an accusation that the accused drove while under the influence of alcohol or a controlled substance, and as a result of the DUI, the accused caused or contributed to the cause of the death of the victim.
+Under Florida Statute § 316.193(3)(c)(3), DUI manslaughter is an accusation that the defendant drove while under the influence of alcohol or a controlled substance, and as a result of the DUI, the accused caused or contributed to the cause of the death of the victim.

 - A felony of the second degree, punishable as provided in s.
 775.082, s.
 775.083, or s.
 775.084.